sage-code/maj/verbs.md

 Preposition: di = about

-* jo diku'vo una saga di la pasa! = I have told a story about the past!
+* jo diku'bo una saga di la pasa! = I have told a story about the past!
 * tu diku'go una saga di la futa! = you will talk now about the future!
-* nu diku'do una saga di la iaka! = we will talk about the present!
+* nu diku'do una saga di la nova! = we will talk about the present!

 ## Verb transformation